dbsectrainer/devOps_tools/cheatsheets/kubernetes.md

 # Kubernetes Cheatsheet

+*This cheatsheet provides a reference for Kubernetes commands, resource definitions, and best practices.*

-# Note: Istio 1.25.2, Flux v2.2.0, and Prometheus 3.0 are the latest versions as of April 2025
+*Note: Istio 1.25.2, Flux v2.2.0, and Prometheus 3.0 are the latest versions as of April 2025*

 ## Basic Commands
 ```bash